tj-actions/eslint-changed-files/README.md

 # eslint-changed-files

-Github action to run eslint on changed and modified files in a pull request with support for excluding generated files and error reporting via GitHub checks.
+Run ESLint on either all files which performs slow in some cases or selectively run ESLint on only changed or modified files in a pull request with support for error reporting via GitHub checks.

 <img width="1128" alt="Screen Shot 2022-01-01 at 9 26 14 PM" src="https://user-images.githubusercontent.com/17484350/147864446-89ea3bd0-b193-4c1d-b3ad-a47fa9acebf1.png">